finbourne/lusid-sdk-csharp-preview/sdk/docs/InstrumentsApi.md

             var identifierType = identifierType_example;  // string | The identifier type of the instrument, e.g., \"Figi\"
-            var identifier = identifier_example;  // string | The identifier of the instrument to delete properties from. var propertyKey = propertyKey_example;  // string | The property key of the property that will have its history shown. (optional) var identifierEffectiveAt = identifierEffectiveAt_example;  // string | The effective datetime at which to list the property history.
+            var identifier = identifier_example;  // string | The identifier of the instrument to delete properties from. var propertyKey = propertyKey_example;  // string | The property key of the property that will have its history shown. (optional) var identifierEffectiveAt = identifierEffectiveAt_example;  // string | The effective datetime of the instrument identifier.
+The property history of a property belonging to the associated instrument is listed.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the instrument's property history.
 Defaults to return the current datetime if not supplied. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var page = page_example;  // string | The pagination token to use to continue listing properties from a previous call to get property timeseries.
+Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var page = page_example;  // string | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) var limit = 56;  // int? | When paginating, limit the number of returned results to this many. (optional)

             try